Health benefits of sport

 Calorie Needs

-To perform your best, dancers need to be well fueled for classes, rehearsals, and performance.
-A huge challenge for dancers is not ingesting sufficient quantities of food to meet the energy demand of dance.
+To perform your best, athletes need to be well fueled for classes, rehearsals, and performance.
+A huge challenge for athletes is not ingesting sufficient quantities of food to meet the energy demand of sport.
 An easy estimate of caloric needs during heavy training for a female is 45-50 calories/kg of body weight (kg= lbs weight / 2.2 example: 100 lbs / 2.2 = 45.45 kg).
 The caloric needs of a male are higher at 50-55 calories/kg body weight.

 Consuming too few calories will compromise your energy availability and of course with low calories comes low intake of micronutrients that will alter performance, growth, and overall health.